Aurora Auto Repair

 A car's suspension system serves multiple crucial functions, including:

-- Maximizing Friction: By maintaining tire contact with the road, your suspension system maximizes traction and ensures stability, especially during cornering and braking.
+- Maximizing Friction: By maintaining tire contact with the road, your suspension system maximizes traction and ensures stability, especially during cornering and braking on Aurora's varied road surfaces.

-- Enhancing Comfort: It absorbs shocks and vibrations from uneven road surfaces, providing a smoother and more comfortable ride for passengers.
+- Enhancing Comfort: It absorbs shocks and vibrations from uneven road surfaces, providing a smoother and more comfortable ride for passengers—particularly important given Colorado's freeze-thaw road damage cycles.

-- Supporting Vehicle Weight: The suspension system bears the weight of the vehicle, distributing it evenly across all four wheels.
+- Supporting Vehicle Weight: The suspension system bears the weight of the vehicle, distributing it evenly across all four wheels while adapting to altitude changes common in the Denver metro area.

 Suspension Components